A safe place to talk and think

 - studying and academic stresses

-The topics are your choice, and you don’t have to talk about anything you don’t want to.
-Whatever you do talk about, I will try to help you reflect on it and further develop your own understanding of it.
+The topic(s) are your choice, and you don’t have to talk about anything you don’t want to.

-There is no simple answer, and it depends on how you choose to use counselling and psychotherapy, and what you find helpful.
+There is no simple answer.
+It depends on how you choose to use counselling and psychotherapy, and what you find helpful.
 We can talk about that in the first session if you wish, and review that as often as needed.

-Regular sessions – at least weekly – are generally important to allow you to build a trusting relationship with a therapist/counsellor.
-And it takes time to explore any significant issues or questions in any depth.
-Some clients feel they only need a handful of sessions to address some immediate worry or event, while others want to learn more about themselves in a way that may take months or even years.
+Some people feel they only need a handful of sessions to address an immediate worry.
+Others want to address long-standing issues or learn more about themselves in a way that may take months or even years.

-It’s a bit like fitness or sport – you may want to see a coach to address something quite specific briefly, or you may enjoy developing and maintaining your fitness and skills over a longer period.
-It’s really up to you and how you want to use the therapy.
+It’s a bit like physical fitness or sport – you may want to see a trainer to address something very specific briefly.
+Or you may enjoy maintaining your health or developing skills over a longer period.
+It’s up to you and how you want to use the therapy.

 Other information resources on psychotherapy and counselling

-If you want to know more about counselling and psychotherapy, or how to choose a psychotherapist or counsellor, below are a few links to authoritative information and advice from two of the main professional associations for counsellors and therapists in the UK, and a video from the BBC:
+If you want to know more about counselling and psychotherapy, or how to choose a psychotherapist or counsellor, below are links to information and advice from two of the main professional associations for counsellors and psychotherapists in the UK, and a video from the BBC: